Mohamed-Elbohy1/Dog-Breed-Classifier/README.md

 ### Model Evaluation and Validation

-#### Human Detector Performance

-To detect human faces in images, I utilised OpenCV's implementation of Haar feature-based cascade classifiers.

-- A human face is spotted in 100.0 percent of the first 100 photos in human_files.
-- A human face is spotted in 11.0 percent of the first 100 photos in dog_files.

-#### Dog Detector Performance

 ### Pre-process the Data
 When using TensorFlow as backend, Keras CNNs require a 4D array (which we'll also refer to as a 4D tensor) as input, with shape